angelica3990/Project-3-TripAdvisor-Travelers-Choice-2023/README.md

 3. Use Javascript to loop through the image urls and display the images in the dashbaord

-4. Cooperate with HTML and CSS to finish iour dashbaord
+4. Cooperate with HTML and CSS to finish our dashbaord